Have you ever looked at your Bible and wondered, “How do we know that these 66 books, and no others, comprise the inspired Word of God?”

-He affirmed the Law, the Writings, and the Prophets and all that was written in them; clearly seeing the Old Testament Scriptures as the Word of God (Matt.
+He affirmed the Law, the Writings, and the Prophets and all that was written in them; clearly viewing the Old Testament Scriptures as the Word of God (Matt.
 15:16; Mark 7:13; Luke 3:2; 5:1; etc.).

 The New Testament Canon

 Jesus made this point explicit in John 14–16.
-On the night before his death, Jesus said to His disciples:
+On the night before His death, Jesus said to His disciples: